tomcl/HowToUseGitTJWC/README.md

 If you want to save any local changes on `master`, just in case, do:

 * `git commit -a -m "Saving my work, just in case"`
-* `git branch my-saved-work` # this branch saves any chnages
+* `git branch my-saved-work` # this branch saves any changes
 * `git fetch`
 * `git reset --hard origin/master`

 #### Syncing branches

 Normally changes are only ever made on one branch of a given repo, and therefore that branch is Pushed/Pulled with origin.
 Beware if you make changes on two branches that _both branches_ get regularly synced.
 Github desktop will only push/Pull the current branch.
-If deleting a local repo as above make sure it has no valuable unsynced commits on any branch.
+If deleting a local repo, as above, make sure it has no valuable unsynced commits on any branch.